PedroAugusto115/Navigation-Arch-Sample/README.md

 # Navigation-Arch-Sample

-A simple application using Kotlin and Architecture components (LiveData, ViewModel and Navigation Library)
+A simple application using Kotlin and Navigation Architecture components